 China is no stranger to handling epidemics (Think of the violent SARS outbreak that hit the mainland back in 2002).
 Be that as it may, the novel coronavirus COVID-19 outbreak is presenting some unique challenges for many employers in China – particularly when it comes to the treatment of their employees.

-Here are some insights into how employers can handle labour relations during this bleak period while staying in compliance with the law.
+Here are some insights into how employers can handle labor relations during this bleak period while staying in compliance with the law.
 So, let’s explore some of the questions employers may have vis-à-vis their rights and legal obligations on how to plot a course around these challenging circumstances.

 Q1 – Are there any health and safety guidelines in place for employers?

 No, there is no statutory duress on employers to have a novel coronavirus COVID-19 response plan in place.
-But, generally speaking, they should still put together a plan of action to augment the safety of employees and to progressively eliminate or minimise risks and hazards, so far as it is reasonably practicable.
+But, generally speaking, they should still put together a plan of action to augment the safety of employees and to progressively eliminate or minimize risks and hazards, so far as it is reasonably practicable.

 Here’s what employers can do to start: